 In the queue are hospital groups, physician groups and a few manufacturers-some publicly traded and some private.
 "It makes it interesting and keeps me from worrying about getting too many captives in one bucket, in case there are changes in their industry and they want to close up," he said.
 Indeed, this was the case just a few years ago, when new building all but stopped and construction companies were forced to close their doors-and their captives.

-Delaware has greatly benefitted from formation of small 831(b) captives.
+Delaware has greatly benefited from formation of small 831(b) captives.
 The state has had captive statutes since the mid-1980s, but few captives were formed until 2009, when Karen Weldin Stewart became insurance commissioner and formed a state captive bureau.
 Steve Kinion, director of the Bureau of Captive and Financial Insurance Products for the Delaware Insurance Department, said that captive laws have since been updated and the state has seen exponential growth.
 Delaware had 38 captives at that time and, by the end of 2013, reported 266 active captives.

 While 831(b) captives have added greatly to the numbers in the state, they are regulated with care because of controversy surrounding them.
 Some financial planners and a few captive managers have pushed their use in estate planning, because, among other benefits, captive ownership can be shared with heirs as premiums can be accumulated tax-free up to a specified amount.
 A business owner can transfer this accumulation to heirs without tax implications.
 This arrangement may not stand up to regulatory scrutiny, some contend.

 As a result, Kinion sees that 831(b) captives are set up to operate as small insurance companies.
 These captives have been a boon for small- and medium-size businesses, which use them for a variety of coverages, "from cyber to difference-in-conditions, or for filling the gaps in their standard commercial policy by insuring exemptions," Kinion said.